Marguerite Bloem.

 Here was another dear small collection;

-THAT IS; six small stories; in 53 gentle thoughtful pages.
-That would consider language; culture; connection; humanity.-In a world; and in a sudden political climate; that sadly put a jinx on all of that!
+HERE ARE six small stories; and 53 gentle thoughtful pages.
+That would consider language; culture; connection; humanity.-In a world; and in a sudden political climate; that has sadly put a jinx on all of that.
 But oh, dear!
 Thought poor Miss Margaux.-Oh; dear.
 As she tried to tuck the fear away.

 Paperback; 6x9; 117 pages.